Primitive data type: Common primitive data types

-These primitive types are in general precisely those supported by computer hardware, except possibly for varying integer sizes or hardware that is missing floating point.
-Operations on such primitives are usually quite efficient.
+The most common primitive types are those used and supported by computer hardware, such as integers of various sizes, floating-point numbers, and Boolean logical values.
+Operations on such types are usually quite efficient.
 Primitive data types which are native to the processor have a one-to-one correspondence with objects in the computer's memory, and operations on these types are often the fastest possible in most cases.
 Integer addition, for example, can be performed as a single machine instruction, and some offer specific instructions to process sequences of characters with a single instruction.
 But the choice of primitive data type may affect performance, for example it is faster using SIMD operations and data types to operate on an array of floats.

-The set of basic C data types is similar to Java's.
-Minimally, there are four types, char, int, float, and double, but the qualifiers short, long, signed, and unsigned mean that C contains numerous target-dependent integer and floating-point primitive types.

 Integer numbers

 An integer data type represents some range of mathematical integers.
 Integers may be either signed (allowing negative values) or unsigned (non-negative integers only).
 Common ranges are: